On this Page:

 He shared his boldest insights on strategic visibility in the podcast Mistakes You Must Avoid, where he unpacked what most entrepreneurs get wrong when building their personal brand, and why clarity trumps content.

 Few coaches operate at this intersection of high performance, brand dominance, and digital visibility.
 Jake doesn’t just change how his clients think; he changes how the world sees them.
-That’s why he’s quietly become the strategic weapon behind some of the UK’s most recognised executives and elite performers.

 He’s also spent years quietly refining his first book, a strategic, no-fluff field guide for high performers.
-It’s not published yet because Jake doesn’t ship average.

 For Jake, strategy is oxygen.
 Silence is power.
 And structure is love.
 That’s why his coaching never feels improvised; it feels inevitable.